Borega/PD2-Horde/README.md

 # PD2-Horde
 Horde Team leveling for PD2 Private Realm
 I prly wont push updates on this.
 There will not be alot of support.
 Feel free to fork and submit pull requests with changes.
+Use a clean PD2BS Copy and delete the Kolbot folder in it.
+Then Copy over this Kolbot folder.

 Original Readme:
 ______   _____   _____  ___  ___          _   _   _____  ______  ______   _____